kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 API-TOKEN = "123456abcdef"
 ```

-When calling a Kosli CLI command you can skip file extension.
-For example, to list environments with `org` and `api-token` in the configuration file you would run:
+When using the `--config-file` flag you can skip the file extension.
+For example,
+to list environments with `org` and `api-token` in the configuration file you would run:

 ```
-$ kosli environment ls --config-file kosli-conf
+$ kosli environment ls --config-file=kosli-conf
 ```

-`--config-file` defaults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and the file is in the same location as where you run Kosli CLI commands from, you can skip the `--config-file` altogether.
+The `--config-file` flag defaults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and
+the file is in the same location where you run Kosli CLI commands from, you can
+skip the `--config-file` flag altogether.

 #### Dry run

-You can use dry run flag to disable reporting to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload the CLI would send in a non dry run mode).
+You can use dry run flag to disable reporting to app.kosli.com - e.g. if you're just
+trying things out, or troubleshooting (dry run will print the payload the CLI would send
+in a non dry run mode).

 Here are two ways of enabling a dry run:
 1. use the `--dry-run` flag (no value needed) to enable it per command;